 - Misuse of power through positions held to disadvantage or inhibit other staff members in fulfilling their duties.

 Staff must ensure they contribute positively to an environment free of discrimination and harassment.
 This requires the implementation of fair and transparent practices of decision making, not influenced by irrelevant and unlawful attributes, as prescribed by anti-discrimination, anti-harassment and anti-bullying legislation.

 Conflicts of Interest and Outside Activities

-Staff should avoid situations where personal interest conflicts with the best interest of the College.
-This may involve outside employment or a business that a staff member, family members or friends engage in that involves PLC, a student or another staff member.
+Staff should avoid situations where personal interest conflicts with the best interests of the College.
+This may involve outside employment or a business that a Staff member, family members or friends engage in that involves PLC, a student or another Staff member.
 It may involve a competitor of PLC or one of its suppliers.

-Employment or professional activities, other than those undertaken as part of a staff member’s role at PLC, must not negatively impact their ability to perform their College duties or undermine, compromise or create a conflict of interest with obligations, duties and values of the College.
-Outside employment must be discussed with the Principal on every occasion as per the Conflict of Interest Policy.
+Employment or professional activities, other than those undertaken as part of a Staff member’s role at PLC, must not negatively impact their ability to perform their College duties or undermine, compromise or create a conflict of interest with obligations, duties and values of College.
+Outside employment must be discussed with and approved by the Principal on every occasion as per the Exclusivity of Employment Policy.

 Corrupt, Improper and Criminal Conduct